AraneaDev/accountant/docs/ciphers.md

 A cipher is just a class implementing the `\Altek\Accountant\Contracts\Cipher` interface.

-> **TIP:** The included ciphers are a good starting point for a new custom cipher implementation.
+> **TIP:** You can generate a skeleton `Cipher` class with the `php artisan make:cipher` command.
+You can grab ideas from the included ciphers for your own implementation.